My First Photography Exhibition

 Benni (head of the KATAPULT Magazine) on the right and myself left.

-Friday, October 11th, it was about time.
-The long-term planning and a rather short-term realization culminated in the vernissage of my first exhibition at Café Koeppen. 🤗
+Friday the 11th of October was the day.
+Long-term planning and rather short-term realization culminated in the opening of my first exhibition at the Café Koeppen. 🤗

-Considering that I ordered the photos only a week before the exhibition, I was glad when they arrived on time and undamaged.
-Since printing on photo paper would have been too expensive for me, I simply had them printed as posters.
-Once 20 × 30 cm, four times 40 × 40 cm and five times 50 × 70 cm.
+Considering that I ordered the photos only a week before the exhibition, I was lucky that they arrived on time and undamaged.
+As it would have been too expensive to print them on photographic paper, I had them printed as posters.
+One 20 × 30 cm, four 40 × 40 cm and five 50 × 70 cm.

-During the days before the opening, I acted hectic and agitated.
-After all, there were many posters hanging in town and friends were invited, so I hoped everything would go smoothly.
-As a result, I was able to be more relaxed when all the photos were hanging on the walls the day before the opening.
-Things took longer than I thought — I had to clean the frames, place the photos in the middle and find a suitable arrangement in the room.
-(I hadn’t thought about which picture should hang on which wall before).
-More than three hours was needed for that.
+In the days before the opening, I was hectic and excited.
+After all, there were lots of posters around town and friends had been invited, so I hoped everything would go smoothly.
+As a result, I was more relaxed when all the photos were on the walls the day before the opening.
+It took longer than I thought – I had to clean the frames, center the photos and find a suitable arrangement in the room (I hadn’t thought about which picture should go on which wall).
+It took more than three hours.

 The pictures hang on the wall and the light is adjusted.

-On the same evening as on the day of the exhibition, I baked and made spreads because I wanted to offer a small buffet for the vernissage.
-My girlfriend helped me a lot - her ideas like the chocolate-coated fruit skewers were a treat for everyone. 😋
+The same evening as the exhibition, I baked and made spreads because I wanted to have a small buffet for the opening.
+My friend helped me a lot – her ideas like the chocolate covered fruit skewers were a treat for everyone. 😋

-Around 7.30 p.m. familiar and unknown faces trundled in and ten minutes later I opened the exhibition.
-While I was talking, the tension also eased, so that I began to rejoice in the presence of each and every one of them.
-I was able to tell with corresponding joy.
+At 7.30pm, familiar and unfamiliar faces began to trickle in, and ten minutes later I opened the exhibition.
+As I spoke, the tension began to ease, and I began to enjoy the presence of each one of them.
+I was able to say so with appropriate joy.

 Would my photos be able to withstand the harsh scrutiny of my critics?

-The photographs on display I have already seen so often that I can no longer enjoy their aesthetics.
-Therefore it was a pleasure to be able to present them to new eyes in order to catch new opinions/critics.
+I have seen the photographs in the exhibition so many times that I can no longer enjoy their aesthetics.
+So it was a pleasure to be able to present them to new eyes, to get new opinions/criticism.
 It euphorically invited me to feel and hear the joy of others at the sight of the pictures.
 The feedback made me happy.
-And there were even some discussions about a few motives, which I would never have dreamed of!
+And there were even some discussions about some of the motifs that I had never dreamed of!

-Now the photos are hanging in the café until the end of December and I hope that other people will enjoy them as well.
+Now the photos are hanging in the café until the end of December, and I hope other people will enjoy them too.

 What Am I Actually Exhibiting?

-Photographs of the local city taken in the last seven years.
-During a walk at the beginning of the year, I noticed that most of the motifs can no longer be reproduced: Either the photo was captured in an inimitable moment on digital celluloid or the photographed object was changed, renovated or torn down.
+Photographs of the local town taken over the last seven years.
+During a walk at the beginning of the year, I noticed that most of the subjects could no longer be reproduced: Either the photograph was taken at an inimitable moment on digital celluloid, or the object photographed has been changed, renovated or demolished.

-In the exhibition, I show a town on a small scale, an unseen Greifswald, so to speak.
-And I’m trying to spark a kind of search game that invites the viewer to find out where which motif was captured photographically.
+In the exhibition I show a city on a small scale, an invisible Greifswald, so to speak.
+And I’m trying to create a kind of search game, inviting the viewer to find out where which motif was photographed.

 At the end of the evening the conversations dispersed into various corners of the room and created a pleasant atmosphere.

-How the Exhibition Came About and What Drove Me
+How the Exhibition Came About and What Inspired Me

-Right before the beginning of my studies I bought my first camera (an Olympus OM-D E-M5 to be more precise) and tried my hand at photography while studying pharmacy.
-The first object that came up was the city.
-So from the end of 2012, the photos were taken, which can be found in the exhibition.
+I bought my first camera (an Olympus OM-D E-M5, to be precise) just before starting university and tried my hand at photography while studying pharmacy.
+The first subject that came to mind was the city.
+So, from the end of 2012, I took the photos you can see in the exhibition.

-Even if there was a will there in principle, until two years ago I lacked the self-confidence to consider my photos as qualitatively high enough to show them in an exhibition.
-It was not until I embarked on my new life as a designer/developer that I experienced myself anew and actively worked on taking my dreams into my own hands.
+Even though the will was there in principle, until two years ago I lacked the self-confidence to consider my photos of a high enough quality to show them in an exhibition.
+It was only when I started my new life as a designer/developer that I experienced myself anew and actively worked on taking my dreams into my own hands.

-Since my original wish (which was surpassed by the job offer at Katapult magazine) was to leave town next year, I thought that exhibiting a retrospective portrait captured through my eyes would be a beautiful end to my time in Greifswald.
+Since my original wish (which was surpassed by the job offer at KATAPULT magazine) was to leave the city next year, I thought that exhibiting a retrospective portrait captured through my eyes would be a nice end to my time in Greifswald.

-I also felt that my photos would simply fit into Café Koeppen.
-In short, I asked for it and got the approval a short time later.
-The owner was delighted with the photos!
+I also felt that my photos would fit in well with Café Koeppen.
+In short, I asked and received permission shortly afterward.
+The owner was very pleased with the photos!

-If it’s 2019 while you’re reading this, feel free to drop by:
+If you’re reading this in 2019, feel free to drop by:

 Café Koeppen